Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Reconstruction and validation

-As demonstrated by the ZEPLIN-III and LUX experiments~\cite{posReconstruct_Solovov2012,LUX2018_PositionReconstruction}, MLE can accurately reconstruct the position for SS events using a sensor's response to light sources of known locations.
-With an array of 2" PMTs, LUX achieved a position resolution of 2.1 cm for single electron pulses with $\sim$20 detected photons, or $\sim$20\% from our theoretical prediction in Appendix~\ref{sec:lux}.
-In this section, we use a similar MLE to reconstruct the positions for SS events and to estimate the inter-vertex separation for MS2 events.
-Given a sensor light response function of $\eta(r)$, the likelihood function for a given measurement can be calculated as
+The aforementioned bias with centroiding estimation is addressed in more sophisticated methods such as MLE.
+As demonstrated by the ZEPLIN-III and LUX experiments~\cite{posReconstruct_Solovov2012,LUX2018_PositionReconstruction}, MLE can accurately reconstruct the position of SS events using a sensor's response to light sources of known locations.
+Given a sensor response function of $\eta(r)$, the likelihood function for a given measurement can be calculated as

-where $X$ represents all measured data including the positions of the photosensor pixels and the detected photon count $n_k$ in pixel $k$, $\Theta$ represents the parameters of interest including the brightness and positions of event vertices, and $\eta_k(r)$ is the Poissonian mean of the photon count in the $k$th pixel.
+where $X$ represents all measured data including the positions of the photosensor pixels and the detected photon count in each pixel ($n_k$ for sensor $k$), $\Theta$ represents the parameters of interest including the brightness and $x-y$ positions of event vertices, and $\eta_k(r)$ is the Poissonian mean of the expected photon count in the $k$th pixel for given $\Theta$ values.
 As discussed in Sec.~\ref{sec:detector}, we use an analytical LRF that only depends on the horizontal distance between the light source and the sensor pixel center, but the method can be easily generalized for detectors with more complex responses.
 In practice, instead of maximizing the likelihood, the negative log-likelihood -log$\mathcal{L}(X | \Theta)$ is minimized to find the best estimate of parameters.